Library of the Economic Commission for Latin America and the Caribbean: Electronic resources and remote access

 The CKMC offers remote access to its services and resources through joint participation in innovative ICT solutions, such as the EZProxy for subscription-based resources, and the online LibChat services for research queries in real time.
 The library also provides researchers with access to vital resources that are not in its collections through cooperation activities with local, regional and global interlibrary loan and document delivery networks.
 The Caribbean Knowledge Management Centre is accessible to staff within the UN System of Organizations, regional and intergovernmental organizations, academic researchers and students, the general public, research institutes, government officials and diplomats.
 In September of 2020, the CKMC held its first virtual library book display during the Twenty-eighth session of the Caribbean Development and Cooperation Committee, which included publications on the impacts of COVID-19 in Latin America and the Caribbean.

 The Raúl Prebisch Library

-The ECLAC Library in Brazil (The Raúl Prebisch Library) started its activities in Brasilia in 1980, with the objective of meeting the requests of the staff, (mainly that of the Office in Brazil, of IPEA researches and some library users of some Brazilian universities), collaborating with the development of their work and supporting their research needs in the economic and social spheres of Latin America and the Caribbean.
+The ECLAC Library in Brazil (The Raúl Prebisch Library) started its activities in Brasília in 1980, with the objective of meeting the requests of the staff, (mainly that of the Office in Brazil, of IPEA researches and some library users of some Brazilian universities), collaborating with the development of their work and supporting their research needs in the economic and social spheres of Latin America and the Caribbean.

-After, due to external demand, the library began to extend its information activities to other users, such as: consultants, economists, researches from various national research institutes, Brazilian government officials (ministers, deputies, senators, advisors), members of the diplomatic body in Brasilia (ambassadors), teachers, undergraduate and graduate students, interns and journalists, all interested in the work of ECLAC and the Latin American and Caribbean region.
+After, due to external demand, the library began to extend its information activities to other users, such as: consultants, economists, researches from various national research institutes, Brazilian government officials (ministers, deputies, senators, advisors), members of the diplomatic body in Brasília (ambassadors), teachers, undergraduate and graduate students, interns and journalists, all interested in the work of ECLAC and the Latin American and Caribbean region.